amitics/faderco/README.md

 ### Using GitHub Codespaces

-To get started, create a codespace for this repository by clicking this 👇
+To get started, create a codespace for this repository by clicking this 👇 here bro if u wann play with the code and dont worry change what u want it just dont push it wen u finsh or each change u do will be online

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=trunk&repo=75645659)